 Sleep–but more importantly, getting enough sleep–is essential for a healthy life and functioning to the best of your ability.
 So, how much sleep do you need?
-In this article, we’ll cover the recommended amount according to your age, why these guidelines are important, the effects of not getting enough shut-eye, and how to sleep better.
+In this article, we’ll cover the recommended amount according to your age, how the American Academy of Sleep Medicine established these guidelines and the effects of not getting enough shut-eye.

 12-16 hours (including naps)

 7 or more hours